lsst-sitcom/sitcomtn-091/index.rst

 Flex/Nighttime Observing Specialist Shift
 -----------------------------------------
-The Nighttime Shift is responsible for passively monitoring AuxTel status throughout the night.
+The Nighttime Shift is responsible for monitoring AuxTel status throughout the night.
 This does not include monitoring data quality, only operational status.
 Images can be flagged for poor quality on a best-effort basis when available.
 If a fault is encountered during the night, it should be recovered when appropriate.